 The Burra Charter and the Life of a Place

-The Charter is guided by a few clear ideas.
-It encourages what it calls a “cautious approach”, doing as much as necessary, as little as possible, and revealing or retaining significance rather than altering it unnecessarily.
-Places may carry historical, Indigenous, social, or aesthetic importance, and each layer deserves recognition.
-The Charter also recognises that adaptation is part of conservation: places can have new uses, provided these do not erase what makes them meaningful.
-Throughout, decisions should be informed by research and careful observation rather than guesswork.
-These principles invite us to listen to a place, to understand its history, its fabric, and the life it has held before deciding on any change.
+The Charter encourages what it calls a cautious approach: do as much as necessary, as little as possible.
+Intervene where needed, but retain or reveal significance rather than altering it without reason.
+It recognises that places can carry historical, Indigenous, social, or aesthetic importance, and that each layer deserves consideration.
+It also acknowledges that adaptation is part of conservation.
+Places can have new uses, provided these do not erase what makes them meaningful.

 Source: